Buakaw Banchamek: Leaving Por. Pramuk, retirement and comeback

 Buakaw was initially set to rematch Enriko Kehl in the K-1 World MAX 2013 World Championship Tournament Final in Pattaya, Thailand, on 26 July 2014.
 However, the event was postponed due to the 2014 Thai coup d'état.
 On 12 October 2014 he lost to Kehl by forfeit in the K-1 World Max Final event in Pattaya.

 Buakaw lost the TopKing World Series Semifinal Tournament (TK4) against Russian fighter Khayal Dzhaniev in a controversial decision.
 Many Muay Thai journalists have stated that Buakaw should have won the match.
 Buakaw also suffered from deep cuts in his head inflicted by Khayal's elbows while Khayal suffered broken ribs.
 Khayal was later hospitalized upon being forced to forfeit the final match that same night.

+2017

 Kunlun Fight 2017

 Buakaw fought Chinese fighter Kong Lingfeng in the main event at Kunlun Fight 62 on June 10, 2017, in Bangkok, Thailand.
 He won the fight by decision.

 Buakaw was expected to headline the debut of Kunlun Fight in France on November 11 in Paris.
-The event didn't happen and Buakaw fought in China at Kunlun Fight 67 where he knocked out Dutch Maroun Toutouh in the second round with punches.
+The event didn't happen and Buakaw fought in China at Kunlun Fight 67 where he knocked out Dutch Marouan Toutouh in the second round with punches.

 All Star Fight

-Buakaw defeated French Azize Hlali by knockout in the first round in the headline bout at All Star Fight on August 20, 2017 in Bangkok, Thailand.
+Buakaw defeated French Azize Hlali by knockout in the first round in the headline bout at All Star Fight on August 20, 2017, in Bangkok, Thailand.